-Before most people can file for divorce in Nebraska, either they or their spouse must have been resident in the state for at least one year.
+Before most people can file for divorce in Nebraska, either they or their spouse must have been a resident in the state for at least one year.

-If you were married in Nebraska and file for divorce within a year of that date, your application may still be valid if you have resided continuously n Nebraska for the entirety of the marriage.
+If you were married in Nebraska and filed for divorce within a year of that date, your application may still be valid if you have resided continuously n Nebraska for the entirety of the marriage.

 For those serving in the U.S. armed forces, one partner must have been continuously stationed at a Nebraska military base or installation for one year prior to filing for divorce.